Automated border control system: Bahrain

+Brazil

+Brazil has eGates at Rio de Janeiro/Galeão International Airport and São Paulo/Guarulhos International Airport.

 Canada

 Most major Canadian airports use Primary Inspection Kiosks to screen returning Canadian citizens and permanent residents.
 These machines have meant that there is no longer a requirement at most major airports to complete a customs declaration form for returning citizens and residents.
+These machines take a photo, but may also require a fingerprint if the individual is not Canadian citizen.
 These machines have been heavily criticized by travellers as the setup of these machines creates disruptive passenger flow (as opposed to eGates elsewhere), in addition to the printing of the receipt at the end of the inspection process, negating the original intent of cutting the use of paper.

-These machines take a photo, but may also require a fingerprint if the individual is not Canadian citizen.
+Travellers must present their receipt obtained from the Primary Inspection Kiosk to a border officer, who will triage in seconds, whether the traveller needs to line up to speak with a border officer for further questioning.
+The border officer assigned to triage may ask the traveller a question or two, but often directs passengers almost immediately after seeing the traveller's form.

 eGates were introduced in Terminal 1 of Toronto Pearson International Airport in June 2022 as part of a pilot project with the aim of reducing delays. eGates, however, still require travellers to speak to a border officer after completing their declaration.

 Members of the NEXUS program for trusted travellers may use a special lane with different requirements for identification.